 Putting Hitler in a movie in any form is a gamble.
 If there’s anyone that I’d trust to do it well (?), it’s Thor: Ragnarok and What We Do in the Shadows director Taika Waititi.
 Jojo Rabbit, set during World War II, centers on a young boy whose imaginary friend is a version of Hitler who isn’t based on the dictator so much as he is an amalgam of the boy’s wishes for his father’s love.
 Waititi himself plays the made-up version of the Führer, because of course he does.

-Directed by Elizabeth Banks, opening Nov.
+Directed by Kasi Lemmons, opening Nov.
 1

 Terminator: Dark Fate